-The tour price does not include 6 % Idaho state tax; online bookings also incure a 6 % booking fee.
+The tour price excludes 6 % Idaho state tax; online and direct reservations incure a 6 % booking fee.

-After booking, you may request to change your reservation time or date, though we assess an administrative fee of $40 for each change.
+After booking, you may request to change your reservation time or date outside of 30 days, though we assess an administrative fee of $40 for each change.
 Please visit Policies for our full cancellation policy.